 (N.B.
 The due date for payment of each instalment is the last working day in each of the months specified above).

-11 Penalties
+11.0 Penalties

-Pursuant to Sections 57 and 58 of the Local Government (Rating) Act 2002, Council will apply the following penalties as follows:
+Pursuant to sections 57 and 58 of the Local Government (Rating) Act 2002, Council may apply penalties as follows: